slang-legacy/js-class/Week-2-Quiz.md

 Also explain the differences in the three dialog boxes in this unit, Alert, Confirm, and Prompt.

-And finally explain how and why you might use a parseInt()  when using a promptWrite your answer in a word processor type file and submit it here
+And finally explain how and why you might use a parseInt()  when using a prompt